k7f/aces/README.md

 specification format isn't documented and is very likely to change.
 There are some, perhaps self-explanatory, [examples](data/).

-Run `aces` command for loading c-e structures from `.ces` files and analysing them.
-By default, the command checks link coherence and prints firing components, if there are any, or informs about structural deadlock.
+Run `aces` command to load c-e structures from `.ces` files and analyse them.
+By default, this will check link coherence and print firing components, if there are any, or inform about structural deadlock.
 To see the list of available subcommands and options run

 ```bash
 $ aces --help